Health Services Support

 Overview

-A strong health system delivers quality services to all people, when and where they need them.
-The exact structure and function of health systems vary from country to country; but in all cases, these systems require well-maintained facilities, adequate medical supplies and efficient logistics to deliver quality healthcare, a well-trained and adequately compensated workforce, reliable information on which to base decisions and policies, and a robust financing mechanism.
+A strong health system delivers quality services to all people—whenever and wherever they need them.
+The exact structure and function of health systems vary from country to country; but all of these systems require well-maintained facilities, adequate medical supplies and efficient logistics to deliver quality healthcare.
+They also require a well-trained and adequately compensated workforce, reliable information on which to base decisions and policies, and a robust financing mechanism.

 Key Stats